Jump down to… »Back in the 1960s: First Efforts

 And what an issue it was.
 With a card cover drawn and montaged by Keith Robson, it boasted an extensive interview with Frank Bellamy… and a price rise!
 With most of the print run being produced for subscribers (who would have paid only 10p for this 30p fiftieth issue) I adopted the standard SF fanzine practice of making it a “double issue”, conveniently numbered #50-51, so I wouldn’t be too much out of pocket.
 Yeah, it should have been a triple issue, but there are limits!

-Left are the first two transcript pages while above are three of the paste-up boards I had to slave over, warts and all.
+Left are the first two pages of my original transcript while above are three of the paste-up boards I had to slave over, warts and all.
 (Yes, I really don’t throw anything away – that’s why I need such a big house and a deep storage triple unit!)

-With all those paste-up shadows everywhere, the repro house’s film-cleaning job must have been an absolute nightmare!
-The whole transcribed and typed up interview had been shrunk down photographically then in some places I had to cut each word out separately and then glue them back down with the odd word cut to fit a line better.
+With all those paste-up shadows everywhere, the repro house’s job making negative film for the printers must have been an absolute nightmare!
+It was a seriously long-winded process back then.
+The whole transcribed and typed up interview had been shrunk down by a pal in IPC’s photo lab (I slipped him a fiver for his efforts!).
+Then in some places I’d had to scalpel cut each word out separately, take the odd adjective out and then glue the rest back down to make a line or page fit better, remembering the rule of widows, orphans and running turns (don’t ask!).
 Rules and boxes were added in biro pen, while headers and tags were full size typewriter.

 I think the whole job, excluding the waiting time for the reduced text and images to be delivered, took about four solid days of Cow-gumming!